XinmengZhao/Xinmengzhao.github.io/_posts/2020-12-06-posts-Research_methods_notes.md

         - Does it open up new directions?
         - What are the good ideas in this paper?
 Can they can extended or generalized?
         - Could their ideas be combined with other approaches / your work?
+        - If there were other assumptions made, could that improve the approach?
+Could you ensure those assumptions were true for some problems?
+        - Are there better numerical methods than what they are doing?
+        - Are there possible improvements that make important practical differences?
+        - If you were going to start doing research from this paper, what would be the next thing you would do?